 You can’t ever do too much in identifying channels to engage audiences and how you can keep track of their performances.

 The holidays can often introduce traffic that is not usually in our target market or audience.

 While they may not be frequent repeat customers, and not remarketed to consistently, it’s worth the effort to include them in your target market during the holiday season.

 A wider audience during the festival can allow you to expand your keywords to a wider area than you usually target.
 Including keywords that are related to gifts might not be on your typical keyword list.
 But you can pair them with an audience you’ve targeted as gift givers just for the festive season.

 Tailoring and modifying your PPC campaigns, by changing your keywords and audience targeting can help you fully take advantage of the market dynamics of the festive season.

-Each customer is driven by different intrinsic motivations.
+Just like how companies boost employee performance and wellness with incentives and corporate gifts – customers require the same kind of push.
+In other words, it means that each customer is driven by different intrinsic motivations.
 Some seek cost-savings, some look for the highest perceived value of each product and some just don’t mind spending the money.
 You need to create different ad campaigns to appeal to the type of customer you are targeting, or you could even periodically swap your target market with your ad sets.